 Do not be tempted to heat up the homemade food as the vital ‘icing’ or ‘topping’ made with the supplements we recommend must not be heated to protect the valuable nutrients.
 We do feel however that with the ingredients in our homemade foods, your dog should find their new plant-based diet very tasty and you should not have to warm it up!
 Our JUST BE KIND supplement contains essential pre and probiotics to support your dog’s microbiome gut health.

 Should your dog develop diarrhoea with the change to a plant-based diet, then just like us, probiotics can play a very important role as they at least help to let your dog’s gut adapt quicker to the new diet.

-The gut bacteria that we recommend supplementing your dog’s diet with must contain Enterococcus faecium which is beneficial to dogs.
-It is not found in all the normal probiotics that we can buy easily online, but we have been able to source one that we use in vet clinics that does contain E.Faecium and it contains pectin to help bind the soft faeces.
+The gut bacteria that we recommend supplementing your dog’s diet with must contain essential probiotics which are beneficial to dogs.
+We have been able to source one that we use in vet clinics that does contain these probiotics and it contains pectin to help bind the soft faeces.

 Protexin is another option or the cheapest option is shown below.

-Another good produce is from Viovet called ReguTum that also contains Enterococcus Faecium and is possibly a little cheaper than Pro-Kolin.
+Another good produce is from Viovet called ReguTum that is possibly a little cheaper than Pro-Kolin.

 A very old fashioned recipe is to grate an apple with its skin and let it ‘brown’ or oxidise for 15 minutes.
 This is a perfect prebiotic and the pectin in the apple helps the diarrhoea (we love that this benefit was discovered 87 years ago!)